Samantha Opong, Acting Associate Director

-Samantha Opong serves as a Program Specialist with the SMART Office for the U.S. Department of Justice, Office of Justice Programs (OJP).
+Samantha Opong serves as the Acting Associate Director with the SMART Office for the U.S. Department of Justice, Office of Justice Programs (OJP).
 Ms. Opong manages SMART Office grant programs, which include the Adam Walsh Implementation Act grant program and the National Sex Offender Public Website grant program.
 In addition to managing grants, she also works closely with the Senior Policy Advisors assisting states with the Implementation of Sex Offender Registration and Notification Act (SORNA).

 Prior to joining the SMART Office, Ms. Opong served as a Professional Staff Member for the Committee on Oversight and Government Reform.
 In this capacity, Ms. Opong assisted with hearing preparations through analytical research, written reports, and the coordination of logistics.
 She also worked as a staffer in a congressional office where she developed and advanced legislation regarding social issues; making policy recommendations based on her experiences as a social worker.
 She organized panel discussions that centered on the correlation between youth mental health and violence.